How To Steal Interceptions With Palms Coverage

 This coverage is often run with corners and safeties, quick with both their eyes and feet.
 Corners who take too long to read or safely get caught flat-footed could get beat over the top by the outside vertical.

-If you’re installing robber coverage, we highly recommend classroom time to understand ways to beat it.
-If you’re not sure how to beat robber coverage, we’ve gathered the most popular combinations to get you started.
+If you’re installing Palms coverage, we highly recommend classroom time to understand ways to beat it.
+If you’re not sure how to beat Palms coverage, we’ve gathered the most popular combinations to get you started.

 As always, we like to teach concepts from both the defensive and offensive sides of the football.
 If you and your players understand how coverages are beaten, it gives them a better understanding of how offenses try to manipulate them.

-If a team runs a fade/out concept, and you can either steal an interception or garner a big hit from it, teams will be alert that it’s some robber coverage.
-Immediately teams will go into robber-beater mode.
+If a team runs a fade/out concept, and you can either steal an interception or garner a big hit from it, teams will be alert that it’s some palms coverage.
+Immediately, teams will go into palms-beater mode.

 Comeback/Out Combo